-Yakima Parking: An All-Day FREE parking lot is located one a block away, across the street from the police station at Third Street and Walnut.
-Please do not part at 2 hour meters or lots as selection does take several hours..
+Yakima Parking: An All-Day FREE parking lot is located one block away, across the street from the police station at Third Street and Walnut.
+Please do not part at 2 hour lots as selection does take several hours.

 Entrance and Screening into the Courthouse: A person seeking entrance to a Federal court facility must present valid, government issued ID, such as a driver’s license or state ID.
 Upon entering the building, you will pass through a screening station staffed by Court Security Officers (CSO’s).
 The CSO’s will check the contents of all bags, packages, briefcases and other containers by passing them through an X-ray machine.
 You will be required to walk through a metal detector.
 Individuals with pacemakers or cochlear implants may request screening via a handheld wand.